-The challenge of addressing labour constraints among women smallholder farmers has become even more urgent in many developing countries.
-This is mainly a result of several barriers facing women farmers including low levels of education and awareness of the importance of improved agricultural tools, high mortality rates affecting draught livestock that would significantly reduce labour intensive workloads, use of poorly manufactured tools, cultural perceptions limiting the adaptation of tools and implements, missing linkages with local toolmakers and lack of adequate market research by tool producers particularly in relation to tools used by the poor who express limited effective demand in the form of purchasing power.
+The challenge of addressing labour constraints among women smallholder farmers is urgent in many developing countries.
+This is mainly a result of a range of barriers facing women farmers, including low income and lack of afffordable access to improved tools, low levels of education and awareness of the importance of improved agricultural tools, high mortality rates affecting draught livestock that would significantly reduce labour intensive workloads, use of poorly manufactured tools, cultural perceptions limiting the adaptation of tools and implements, missing linkages with local toolmakers, absence of rural energy sources and lack of adequate market research by tool producers particularly in relation to tools used by the poor who express limited effective demand in the form of purchasing power.

 Effective food production and poverty reduction solutions for smallholder rural communities will require a swathe of innovations that target increased labour productivity of agricultural systems.
 Smallholder farmers living on less than a dollar a day face this challenge in an era when energy demand and energy costs are increasing to their disadvantage.
 The innovation challenge is how to empower and enable smallholders to generate more income and agricultural produce while reducing the labour burden on women and rural children in an effort to improve their livelihoods